fblanco90/Urban-Mobility-Data-Lakehouse/docs/sprint_logs/Sprint-2.md

 **Status:** In Progress

 ## 1. Sprint Overview & Objectives

-...
+In this sprint, the team focused on transitioning the project from a basic file-based Proof of Concept (PoC) to a managed Data Lakehouse architecture.
+The primary goal was to establish the foundational infrastructure using DuckLake, enabling ACID-compliant transactions, metadata management, and scalable storage for the future high-volume mobility data.

 **Key Goals for Sprint 2:**
-1.  ...
+1.  **Architecture Setup**:  Initialize the DuckLake catalog (`metadata.duckdb`) and define the logical schema layers (Bronze, Silver, Gold).
+2. **Scope Refinement**: Shift the granularity of analysis from Census Districts to Municipalities to align mobility data with available economic and demographic indicators.
+3. **Bronze Layer Implementation**: Build robust ingestion pipelines for heterogeneous raw data sources (CSV/Parquet), ensuring full data lineage and auditability.
+4. **Big Data Strategy**: Implement physical partitioning for the massive mobility matrices to optimize future query performance.
+5. **Silver Layer Normalization**: Construct a high-quality Silver layer by eliminating redundant columns, resolving many-to-one mapping conflicts, and establishing a single, unique identifier (`zone_id`) for municipalities to ensure strict referential integrity.

 ---

 ## 2. Data Sourcing & Exploration

-...
+Data acquisition strategies were updated to target Municipal-level datasets.
+We sourced data exclusively from public government repositories, ensuring open access compliance.
+* **MITMA (Ministry of Transport)**:
+    * Mobility Matrices: Daily O-D trips (switched to `Viajes_municipios` files).

+    * Zoning: Municipal names and population registries.

+    * Mapping: Cross-reference tables for MITMA-to-INE coding.

+* **INE (National Statistics Institute)**:

+    * Economics: Net income per person/household.

+* **CNIG (National Center for Geographic Information)**:

+    * Geography: Coordinates (centroids) for municipalities.

+* **Open Data**:

+    * Calendars: National working/holiday calendars.
+---

 ## 3. Proof of Concept Implementation

 This section details the step-by-step implementation of the 3-tier lakehouse PoC.

 ### 3.1.
-Bronze Layer Ingestion `(In progress)`
+Bronze Layer Ingestion `(Finished)`

-The Bronze layer serves as the raw data reservoir for the Lakehouse, adhering to the principle of **Schema-on-Read**.
+The Bronze layer serves as the raw data reservoir for the Lakehouse, adhering to the **ELT** paradigm.
 The primary objective at this stage is to ingest data from public sources (MITMA, INE, CNIG, Open Data) with minimal transformation, ensuring fidelity to the original source while preparing the storage structure for scalability.

 **1. Design Principles & Metadata**
 To ensure auditability and robustness, we implemented a standardized ingestion pattern for all tables:
 *   **Data Fidelity:** All columns are ingested as `VARCHAR` (using DuckDB's `all_varchar=true`).
-This prevents ingestion failures due to data type mismatches (e.g., Spanish decimal formatting with commas/dots) and postpones type casting to the Silver layer.
+This prevents ingestion failures due to data type mismatches (e.g., Spanish decimal formatting with commas/dots) and preserves the raw state of the data for auditing.
+Type casting and cleaning are strictly deferred to the Silver layer.
 *   **Audit Columns:** Two metadata columns were appended to every table during ingestion:
     *   `ingestion_timestamp`: records exactly when the data entered the lakehouse.
     *   `source_url`: provides lineage traceability back to the specific public domain origin.